steve-burton/address-book-csharp/README.md

 Create these HTML pages:

-* A landing page with links to a page to create a new contact, a link to view all contacts, and a button to delete all contacts.
+* A landing page with a list of contacts, links to a page to create a new contact, a link to view all contacts, and a button to delete all contacts.
 * A new contact creation page with a form to enter details.
 * A new contact page to view the contact the user just created.
 * A page where users can view all contacts.